How to review the archival process

 4. The research ‘stages’ sometimes referred to separately as data collection, analysis, and interpretation, are actually more closely intertwined than this, less stages and more a complexly unfolding process.
 Analytical ideas often come to mind when reviewing a day’s work on a set of documents, and interpretation in its beginning stages can occur in reflecting on or practically dealing with puzzles that have been identified through the detailed engagement with some research materials over the course of the day.

-5. As a consequence, it is important that the reviewing activities involved are not just thought about, but there is also some kind of record of them, so that the accumulation of knowledge can be identified and built on.
+5. As a consequence, it is important that the reviewing activities involved are not just thought about, but there is also some record of them, so that the accumulation of knowledge can be identified and built on.
 Writing a couple of paragraphs reflecting on the day and its high and low points can help in this and is time well spent.

 6. A daily review process is not the only aspect of reviewing that is helpfully built into an archival research process, of course.
 The same kinds of activities can be carried out on a weekly or monthly basis, and also in a more detailed way at the end of a research trip.
 Again, the underlying principle is that knowing is a matter of accumulation, of incrementally adding to the stock of knowledge that the researcher has, and so it is important to capitalise on this through the activities of reflection, re-considering, and recording this, that have been referred to here under the heading of reviewing.